Kazmania21/Portfolio/Timeline/7 - Junior Year (Fall 2023)/atari_breakout/README.md

 Your objective is to get the highest score you can.

 ## Controls:
-1. The W key moves the slider to the left.
+1. The A key moves the slider to the left.
 2. The D key moves the slider to the right.
 3. Click the button on the bottom of the screen to pause, resume, or play again.